Alnarra/WaySouls/readme.md

 ### Quests

-	- Quest which have more then one requirement will now be labled with "Multipart"
+	- Quest which have more then one requirement will now be labeled with "Multipart"
 	- "Rest for the wicked" has been updated to now reflect the change from Simple Bed Rolls to Comforts
 	- "Reedy Business" no longer consumes the Reeds
 	- "Cobble Cobble" reduced from 16 cobble to 8, also now presents players with a choice